itscodenation/curriculum-15-16/units/14-javascript2_2/lessons/1-hash/README.md

 Create a new GitHub repo called Hash-unit and clone a Cloud9 repo with the same name.

 Create a page that displays the capital of country typed in by the user on a simple HTML page.
-This can be done either through an alert box or a
+This can be done either through an alert box or a form on your HTML page.

 #### Exit ticket